CD-Innovate/P-Cube/README.md

 5. Install the remaining requirements with `pip install -r requirements.txt`

 ### 2. (Optional) Download Pretrained Models
 Pretrained models are now downloaded automatically.
-If this doesn't work for you, you can manually download them [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models).
+If this doesn't work for you, you can manually download from the google drive.

 ### 3. (Optional) Test Configuration
 Before you download any dataset, you can begin by testing your configuration with: